KelvinNarrowRiver/Simple-Countdown-Timer-For-OBS/README.md

-# Simple Countdown Stream Timer for OBS
+# Simple Countdown Timer for OBS

 A simple countdown timer/clock for OBS to start a stream.
 With 'Message at Finish' function and a Dock to control timer.